How to retire at 30 without being a millionaire

 Retired since 2016, Brandon said he never wanted to stop working, but always wished he had more time and more freedom to focus on the essentials.
 “This way, I am more productive and my impact on the world is greater,” he told Business Insider, a magazine.
 To achieve his goals, the 36-year-old retired engineer lived an ascetic lifestyle for many years.
-He is very organised, setting up a financial management spreadsheet––which is available on his blog––that he rigorously fills in every month.
-It’s all there: his current and savings account balances, details of his retirement plans, the value of his house and even his daily expenses.
+He is very organized, setting up a financial management spreadsheet––which is available on his blog––that he rigorously fills in every month.
+It’s all there: his current and savings account balances, details of his retirement plans, the value of his house, and even his daily expenses.

 By publishing all this data and giving readers of his Mad Fientist blog practical advice on how to reduce expenses and make investments work for them, he shows that with a little willpower, this life can be accessible to everyone.
-JM Brooks, the blogger behind the Green Swan website, said: “There is always something to optimise.”
-He gets haircuts from his wife, for example, but denies that his early retirement deprives him of any of the little pleasures or extras not on his list.
+JM Brooks, the blogger behind the Green Swan website, said: “There is always something to optimize.”
+He gets haircuts from his wife, for example, but denies that his early retirement deprives him of any of the little pleasures or extras, not on his list.
 He has given up only the things or activities that don’t matter to him.
 “But, I am determined to spend my hard-earned money on the things I care about, after finding the best possible price of course,” he said.

 That’s the complex element of these young retirees: they’re far from being money-averse outsiders, quite the contrary.
-On his blog, Root of Good, Justin Mc Curry acknowledges that money is the source of all material goods.
-Mr Money Mustache admits to making money through his blog by ad revenue and product placement.
+In his blog, Root of Good, Justin Mc Curry acknowledges that money is the source of all material goods.
+Mr. Money Mustache admits to making money through his blog by ad revenue and product placement.
 Money is also one of the main topics on the Young Retiree website, maintained by Canadian Jean-Sébastien Pilotte.

 A newfound freedom?